MrSfaxiano/AWS-Scalable-WebApp-Terraform/README.md

-# Shopfront — Scalable Web Application on AWS
+# Shopfront: Scalable Web Application on AWS

-A production-representative, highly available web application architecture built entirely with Terraform, developed as a graduation project for the AWS Solutions Architect – Associate certification track.
+A production-representative, highly available web application architecture built entirely with Terraform, developed as a graduation project for [Manara tech](https://manara.tech/)'s AWS Solutions Architect - Associate certification track.

 ## The story

 Shopfront started as a single EC2 instance running an app.
-This project walks through the same evolution any growing system goes through — a server dies and takes the whole app down, so we need multiple Availability Zones; traffic spikes and one server can't keep up, so we need Auto Scaling; a public-facing app becomes a target, so we need a WAF; a single database instance is a single point of failure for the most critical asset — customer data — so we need Multi-AZ RDS.
-Each AWS service in this project exists because of a specific problem, not because it looked good on a resume.
+This project walks through the same evolution any growing system goes through.
+A server dies and takes the whole app down, so we need multiple Availability Zones.
+Traffic spikes and one server can't keep up, so we need Auto Scaling.
+A public-facing app becomes a target, so we need a WAF to protect it.
+A single database instance is a single point of failure for the most critical asset: customer data, so we need Multi-AZ RDS.
+Each AWS service in this project exists to solve a specific problem.

-Full write-up of that reasoning, chapter by chapter, is in [`docs/decisions.md`](docs/decisions.md).
+Full write-up of that reasoning, is in [`docs/decisions.md`](docs/decisions.md), please take a look!

 ## Architecture

 ![Architecture diagram](diagram/architecture.png)

 **Request flow:** Internet users → Route 53 (DNS + health checks) / CloudFront (edge caching) → Application Load Balancer (behind AWS WAF) → Auto Scaling Group of EC2 instances in private subnets → RDS PostgreSQL (Multi-AZ, private subnets).
 CloudWatch and SNS monitor every layer.
-Administrative access to instances is via SSM Session Manager — no SSH, no bastion host, no open inbound ports on the app tier.
+Administrative access to instances is via SSM Session Manager.
+No SSH, no bastion host, no open inbound ports on the app tier, as required by the project description.

 ## AWS services used